kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

 #### Creating MeshExternalService and using HostnameGenerator for InternalVIP

-This option is similar to the chosen one, but instead of explicitly providing a domain in the policy, users would need to create a `HostnameGenerator` to generate a domain.
+This option is similar to the chosen one, but instead of explicitly defining a Kuma DNS entry in the `MeshExternalService` resource (to be generated), users would need to create a `HostnameGenerator` to generate a domain.

 The API model does not include a `value` field for the `InternalVIP` type.
 The domain name is generated by `HostnameGenerator` and later provided under a status section.